vanus-labs/docs/user-manual/concepts/cloudevents.md

 # CloudEvents

-The goal of the CloudEvents specification is to define interoperability of event systems that allow services to produce or consume events, where the producer and consumer are loosely coupled during development, deployed independently, and later can be connected to create new applications.
+The goal of the CloudEvents specification is to define the interoperability of event systems that allow services to produce or consume events, where the producer and consumer are loosely coupled during development, deployed independently, and later can be connected to create new applications.

 CloudEvents, at its core, is a specification for describing event data in common formats to provide interoperability across services, platforms and systems.
-And beyond the core specification, CloudEvents also contains [SDKs](https://github.com/cloudevents/spec/blob/main/cloudevents/SDK.md) and other specifications for other aspects in Eventing/Messaging, such as: [Subscription](https://github.com/cloudevents/spec/blob/main/subscriptions/spec.md), [Discovery](https://github.com/cloudevents/spec/blob/main/discovery/spec.md), [Schema Registry](https://github.com/cloudevents/spec/blob/main/schemaregistry/spec.md), etc.
+And beyond the core specification, CloudEvents also contains [SDKs](https://github.com/cloudevents/spec/blob/main/cloudevents/SDK.md) and other specifications for other aspects of Eventing/Messaging, such as [Subscription](https://github.com/cloudevents/spec/blob/main/subscriptions/spec.md), [Discovery](https://github.com/cloudevents/spec/blob/main/discovery/spec.md), [Schema Registry](https://github.com/cloudevents/spec/blob/main/schemaregistry/spec.md), etc.

-Vanus build around CloudEvents specifications, and integrate with CloudEvents SDKs.
+Vanus is built around the CloudEvents specifications and integrated with CloudEvents SDKs.

 ## CloudEvent